 Rapidly changing MAC address impacts

-Interactions with the store could often be done without an association, yet the need for the long-lived identification still applies.
+Interactions with the store could often be done without an association, yet the need for a long-lived identification still applies.
 So, whatever is used for this identification of the customer (MAC address or otherwise) needs to be stable and re-used within the area of the store, for months or years.

 Infrastructure (home or enterprise) with different SSIDs per band